howallworks/theoryofeverything/docs/theoryofeverything.en.md

 I consider that the facts indicate the dependence of the period of all internal processes (in particular, the period of electromagnetic radiation of the caesium-133 atom) on the speed of the object/system of elementary particles relative to the ImFR.
 In fact, when the speed of an object/system of elementary particles is closer to the speed of light, then lower the relative speed between its elementary particles and, accordingly, more time is spent on all processes.
-In the extreme case, when the speed relative to ImFR tends to the speed of light, any elementary particles of the object/system will never interact (for example, a quantum graviton moving from one quantum photon to another will never reach it, since the projection of the speed in the desired direction will tend to zero - [[index.en#Dependence of the period of processes in the object on the speed of movement of the object relative to ImFR|dependence of the period of processes in the object on the speed of movement of the object relative to ImFR]]).
+In the extreme case, when the speed relative to ImFR tends to the speed of light, any elementary particles of the object/system will never interact (for example, a quantum graviton moving from one quantum photon to another will never reach it, since the projection of the speed in the desired direction will tend to zero - [[theoryofeverything.en#Dependence of the period of processes in the object on the speed of movement of the object relative to ImFR|dependence of the period of processes in the object on the speed of movement of the object relative to ImFR]]).

 ### Dependence of the period of processes in the object on the speed of movement of the object relative to ImFR